Projects Overview

 Key Insights

 Programming is challenging but empowering.
 We observed that all the students preferred mainstream IDEs and languages, which would be useful for their future career and studies.
-Drone programming offers them an opotunity to engage in personally meaningful tasks - as they have many ideas on how drones can be programmed into an assistive device to them.
+Drone programming offers them an opotunity to engage in personally meaningful tasks - as they had many ideas on how drones can be programmed into an assistive device to them.
 Further, all the students were excited and curious to play with cool technology and control a flying robot.
 Unlike traditional learning schemes with highly visual output, drones increase the physicality of the programming output via multisensory feedback, such as audio and somatosensory feedback.

 Human Robot Interaction for Blind and Low Vision People: A Systematic Literature Review